 Slow-release speeds are great for smoothing out dynamic performances.
 It can also be used to push an instrument back in the mix, making it sound farther away from the listener.
 If the release time is too slow, a compressor may suck the life out of your performance, making it sound dull and flat.

 Generally speaking, faster attack and release times will give you more aggression, grit, and loudness, while slower times sound smoother.
-Many engineers choose to begin applying compression with a slow attack speed and a fast release speed for the most natural, transparent sound.
+Many engineers begin applying compression with a slow attack speed and a fast release speed for the most natural, transparent sound.
 These settings will help ensure that the dynamics of the performance are preserved while still taming the loudest transients.

 Next, adjust the attack time as needed.
 Use a slower attack speed to preserve the transient, and a faster attack speed for more control.
 Then, adjust the release setting so that it breathes in time with the performance.
-To do this, simply watch the gain reduction meter and adjust the release time so that the signal just barely returns to 0 before the next transient.
+To do this, watch the gain reduction meter and adjust the release time so that the signal just barely returns to 0 before the next transient.
 This helps give each of the tracks a more cohesive sound—like they’re all working in time together.

 For even more control over your sound, try using two compressors in serial.
 Start with a compressor with a fast attack and fast release to smooth out peaks and tame transients, followed by a slower, more gentle compressor to make tracks sound bigger and fatter.